alianimity/superwomom/docs/superwomom-shopify-services-summary.md

 6. **Emergency Services**: 24/7 availability clearly marked for urgent needs
 7. **Compliance**: All services meet national safety and environmental standards

-This catalog positions SuperwoMOM Cleaning LLC as the premier nationwide cleaning service provider with comprehensive capabilities from basic office cleaning to complex biohazard remediation, ready for immediate Shopify implementation and e-commerce sales.
+This catalog positions SuperwoMOM Cleaning LLC as the premier nationwide cleaning service provider with comprehensive capabilities from basic office cleaning to complex industrial and post-construction projects, ready for immediate Shopify implementation and e-commerce sales.